lean-mu/docs/explore/mu.md

 ## What Happens When You Deploy a Function?

-When you have written the code for a function and it's ready to deploy,  you can use CLI commands to perform all the deployment operations in sequence:
+When you have code for a function and it's ready to deploy,  you can use CLI commands to performal all the deployment operations, in sequence:

-- building a Docker image from the function
+- building a Docker image from the function code using a based image template
 - providing a definition of the function in a func.yaml file that includes:
   - the maximum length of time the function is allowed to execute for
   - the maximum amount of memory the function is allowed to consume